Get Hardware Hash for Windows Autopilot

 Related Post: Windows 10 Autopilot Deployment Guide | Intune

-The Get-WindowsAutoPilotInfo script uses WMI to retrieve properties needed for a devices to register with Windows autopilot.
-This script obtain hardware hash from local or remote devices.
-You can download PowerShell script (Get-WindowsAutoPilotInfo.ps1) from PowerShell gallery.
+The Get-WindowsAutoPilotInfo script uses WMI to retrieve properties needed for a device to register with Windows AutoPilot.
+This script can obtain hardware hash from local or remote devices.
+You can download the PowerShell script (Get-WindowsAutoPilotInfo.ps1) from the PowerShell gallery.

-To collect hardware hash for a local computer, copy the script on local computer and use the below command line.
-The script export hardware has in CSV file in current directory.
+To collect hardware hash for a local computer, copy the script to the local computer and use the command line below.
+The script exports the hardware hash in a CSV file in the current directory.

 Get-WindowsAutoPilotInfo.ps1 -outputfile HWIDVM003.CSV

-To get hardware hash for a remote computer, run the script with -ComputerName parameter.
+You can use the above script to get the hardware hash for autopilot for a remote computer.
+You need to run the script with -ComputerName parameter.

 Get-WindowsAutoPilotInfo.ps1 -ComputerName TESTDEVICE01 -OutputFile deviceinfo.csv

+We have shown how to get the hardware hash for autopilot for a remote computer in the last example.
+However, the example was for a single remote computer.
 To get hardware hash for multiple remote computers, the input can be provided from a text file.
-The computers name should be provided in text file in below format.
+The computer’s name should be provided in a text file in the format below.

 Intune hardware hash input text file mulitple computer